scacchig/Synergy-Chess/README.md

 .7 - last step: open the GUI Arena 3.5.1 and from the Engine Menu install the goratschinLauncher.bat file as a new chess engine (if you don't see the .bat file, enable the display of all files) and then from the Engine / Manage menu enable the UCI function and not Autodetecd, and we recommend enabling arena books ; finally, from the Engine Engine 1 menu (or right mouse button under the chessboard) click on configure and search "SyzygyPath" and enter the path where the endgames table is located on your PC; possibly you can download the Syzygy endings table here - https://chess.massimilianogoi.com/download/tablebases - we recommend the download of Syzygy 3-4-5 pieces table bases that take up only 1 GB of hard disk space ; the other values should not be changed, unless you know what you are doing...

 .8 - Have fun with Synergy-Chess

+.

+# GUI Arena 3.5.1
+<b>Tournament between Synergy-Chess and other chess engines</b>

+a) - click on the "Engines / Tournament" menu, then in the window that appears click on "Settings"

+and set the various options, including "Elo rating" to 2850 or more

+.

+b) - then, still in the "Engines / Tournament" window, click on "Start / Quit"

+and enable "Restart engines after each game", and on "Additional delay during engine start phase" set "8 or 10 seconds";

+.

+"Additional delay" is very important because it gives Synergy-Chess the time it takes to restart

+the 8 chess engines at the end of each Round and receive New Game input only when the restart is complete.